nildt/picampirpush/README.md

 # picampirpush
 ---
 ## Purpose:
 picampirpush takes, as the name suggests, photos after having detected a Motion at the PIR-Sensor.
 Then 16 pictures are taken and assembled.
-Finally these pictures are send via a Pushbullet account to your mobile.
+Finally these pictures are sent via a Pushbullet account to your mobile.
 ## Requirements:
 blub
 ## ToDo: